compomics/moFF/README.md

 (b) A log file is also provided containing the process output.

 (c) A log file where all the information about all the trained linear model are displayed.

+(d) The peptide summary intensity is a tab delimited file where for each  peptide sequence the MS1 intensities are summed for all the occurences in each runs (aggregated by charge states and modification).
+In case you run the entire workflow this file will contains the summed intensity for all the runs, insted of just a selected run in case of the apex module.
+Along with peptide sequences also the protein ids are provided.
+The file could be used for downstream statiscal analysis

 NOTE : The log files and the output files are in the output folder specified by the user.